jsy5484/jsy5484/readme.md

  * Numerical analysis and Optimization
  * Stochastic modeling and Simulation

 I gained advanced knowledge in macroeconomics and asset markets through Ph.D.-level coursework and research.
-I have a deep interest in applying and developing AI and machine learning to unstructured and unconventional data to uncover insights and generate alpha.
+I have a deep interest in applying and developing AI and machine learning to unstructured and unconventional data to uncover insights.

 ## Tools